Javier Solana: Foreign affairs

-He negotiated numerous Treaties of Association between the European Union and various Middle Eastern and Latin American countries, including Bolivia and Colombia.
+He negotiated a number of Treaties of Association between the European Union and various Middle Eastern and Latin American countries, including Bolivia and Colombia.
 Solana played a pivotal role in unifying the remainder of the former Yugoslavian federation.
 He proposed that Montenegro form a union with Serbia instead of having full independence, stating that this was done to avoid a domino effect from Kosovo and Vojvodina independence demands.
 Local media sarcastically named the new country "Solania".

 On 21 January 2002 Solana said that the detainees at Guantanamo Bay should be treated as prisoners of war under the Geneva Convention.
 The EU has stated that it hopes to avoid another war like the Iraqi invasion through this and future negotiations, and Solana has said the most difficult moments of his job were when the United Kingdom and France, the two permanent EU Security Council members, were in disagreement.